Professor Archie Brown

 After studying at the London School of Economics and Political Science as undergraduate and graduate student, Archie Brown taught at Glasgow University from 1964 to 1971.
 During the 1967-68 academic year he was a British Council exchange scholar at Moscow State University.
 He has been Visiting Professor of Political Science at Yale; the University of Connecticut; Columbia University; and the University of Texas at Austin as holder of the Frank C. Erwin, Jr. Centennial Chair of Government.
 In the Fall semester of 1998 he was Distinguished Visiting Fellow of the Helen Kellogg Institute for International Studies, University of Notre Dame.

 Professor Brown was elected a Fellow of the British Academy in 1991, was Chair of the Academy's Political Studies Section, 1999-2002, and a member of the Council of the British Academy, 2014-2017.
 He was chosen as a founding academician of the Academy of Social Sciences in 1999 and he is an International Honorary Member of the American Academy of Arts and Sciences.
 In 2005 he was awarded a CMG in the Queen's Birthday Honours list 'for services to UK-Russian relations and to the study of political science and international affairs'.
 He received one of the three Diamond Jubilee Lifetime Achievement in Political Studies Awards announced by the Political Studies Association in November 2010 to mark the sixtieth anniversary of the association's foundation.
-In 2015 he was given the 2015 Distinguished Contributions to Slavic, East European and Eurasian Studies Award at the ASEEES convention in Philadelphia.
+Five years later he was given the 2015 Distinguished Contributions to Slavic, East European and Eurasian Studies Award at the ASEEES convention in Philadelphia.